taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 ## Advanced Reducers

-Apart from the advanced topics about actions, there is more to know about reducers too.
-Again not everything is mandatory, but you should at least know about the following things to embrace best practices, common usage patterns and practices on scaling your state architecture.
+Apart from the advanced topics about actions, there is more to know about reducers, too.
+Again, not everything is mandatory, but you should at least know about the following things to embrace best practices, common usage patterns and practices on scaling your state architecture.

 ### Initial State